 In Hungary, Canada is represented by the Embassy of Canada in Budapest.
-Hungary is represented in Canada by an Embassy in Ottawa, and has honorary consuls in Calgary, Edmonton, Montreal, Toronto, Vancouver, and Winnipeg.
+Hungary is represented in Canada by an Embassy in Ottawa, a Consulate General in Toronto, and honorary consuls in Calgary, Edmonton, Montreal, Vancouver, and Winnipeg.

 The Governor General of Canada made a State Visit to Hungary in November 2008, paying visits to government officials as well as local artistic, cultural and youth groups.
 Parliament to parliament visits occur frequently and the Minister of Citizenship and Immigration visited Hungary in June 2009 and again in October 2012.

 The Canadian community in Hungary plays an active role in the life of Budapest and other towns.
 The Canadian Chamber of Commerce in Hungary, established in 1993, is actively involved in the organization of business-related and social events.